Numerous factors come together to kill your productivity.

 And it has the most creative name: Eat That Frog.

-The title comes from a quote by Mark Twain: "Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day."
-The point is that you should start your day by tackling the most difficult or daunting task on your list.
-Once you get that out of the way, the rest of the day will be easy, and you will feel so much better.
+The title references a quote by Mark Twain: "Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day."
+It suggests beginning your day by addressing the most challenging or intimidating task.
+Completing it first makes the remainder of the day smoother and leaves you feeling more accomplished.

 What do you do if you have two "frogs" on your list?
 Eat them both.

-The Eisenhower Matrix productivity system stems from a famous quote by former U.S. President Dwight Eisenhower: "I have two kinds of problems, the urgent and the important.
+The Eisenhower Matrix productivity method is based on a well-known quote by former U.S. President Dwight Eisenhower: "I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent."

 Here is how it works.
 You use a four-quadrant grid to rank tasks/decisions based on two key characteristics: